 I.4.
-Companies' Articles of Association which set out a limitation on the number of votes that may be held or exercised by a sole shareholder, individually or jointly with other shareholders, shall also establish that, at least every five years, the amendment or maintenance of this provision shall be subject to a resolution by the General Meeting - without aggravated quorum requirements vis-àvis that legally established - and that upon such resolution, all votes cast shall be counted without applying such limitation.
+Companies' Articles of Association which set out a limitation on the number of votes that may be held or exercised by a sole shareholder, individually or jointly with shall not be counted if issued by other shareholders, shall also establish that, at least every five years, the amendment or maintenance of this provision shall be subject to a resolution by the General Meeting - without aggravated quorum requirements vis-à-vis that legally established - and that upon such resolution, all votes cast shall be counted without applying such limitation.